New York Gambling Regulation

 casino laws imageRemote sports betting and daily fantasy sports (DFS) are the only authorized forms of online gambling in the Empire State.
 Online fantasy sports providers must register with the New York State Gaming Commission under Section 1402 of the Racing, Pari-Mutuel Wagering, and Breeding Law.

-The local regulatory body can only grant temporary DFS permits for the time being with a duration of three years and the option for renewal afterward.
-Fifteen or so operators hold temporary licenses for the provision of such contests, including DraftKings, Boom Entertainment, RealTime Fantasy Sports, Yahoo Sports, and FanDuel.
+The local regulatory body currently grants only temporary DFS permits, each lasting three years with an option for renewal afterward.
+Approximately fifteen operators hold temporary licenses for the provision of such contests, including DraftKings, Boom Entertainment, RealTime Fantasy Sports, Yahoo Sports, and FanDuel.

 Conducting interactive fantasy sports without registration violates Section 1412 of the above-mentioned legislation.
-Licensed DFS providers must restrict underage persons from participating in the contests and allow those of legal age to exclude themselves.
-DFS advertising materials should not target self-excluded players and minors.
-The ads should also contain clear-cut information about the average winnings players can generate in the contests.
+Licensed DFS providers must restrict underage individuals from participating in the contests and allow those of legal age to exclude themselves.
+DFS advertising materials should not target self-excluded players or minors.
+The ads should also contain clear information about the average winnings players can generate in the contests.

 All registered DFS providers are subject to a 15% tax on the gross revenue they generate in New York State.
-The authorized businesses should contribute additional annual taxes of 0.5% to the state coffers.
-However, this additional tax must not exceed $50,000 per year.
+The authorized businesses must also pay an additional annual tax of 0.5%, which may not exceed $50,000.

 All other forms of interactive gambling, including poker, remain illegal for now.
-No technical measures like IP blocking are in place to safeguard local players from unauthorized remote gambling businesses.
-With that said, some operators licensed under foreign jurisdictions voluntarily restrict the access of customers with New York-based IPs.
+No technical measures, such as IP blocking, are in place to safeguard local players from unauthorized remote gambling businesses.
+That said, some operators licensed under foreign jurisdictions voluntarily restrict access for customers with New York-based IP addresses.

 New York Gambling Regulators

-regulation imageThe New York State Gaming Commission (NYSGC) is the official agency that governs gambling activities on the territory of the Empire State.
-The Schenectady-based agency supervises commercial casino operators, video lottery terminals, landbased lotteries, sports betting, daily fantasy sports, and horse racing.
+regulation imageThe New York State Gaming Commission (NYSGC) is the official agency that governs gambling activities within the Empire State.
+The Schenectady-based agency supervises commercial casino operators, video lottery terminals, land-based lotteries, sports betting, daily fantasy sports, and horse racing.
 Class III gaming conducted on tribal lands also falls under its regulatory oversight.

-The NYSGC came to life in early 2013 after the New York Lottery merged with the State Racing and Wagering Board.
+The NYSGC was established in early 2013 after the New York Lottery merged with the State Racing and Wagering Board.
 The agency consists of seven members selected by the governor with the advice and approval of the Senate.
-Each commissioner must have at least five years of administrative experience along with a permanent residency in New York.
+Each commissioner must have at least five years of administrative experience along with permanent residence in New York.

 Conclusion

-The gaming industry in the Empire State has made considerable strides in recent years but remote gambling remains in its infancy.
-Sports betting and daily fantasy sports are the only legal forms of online wagering at the moment but the sector is likely to see further expansion in the future.
+The gaming industry in the Empire State has made considerable strides in recent years, but remote gambling remains in its infancy.
+Sports betting and daily fantasy sports are currently the only legal forms of online wagering, but the sector is likely to see further expansion in the future.

-New York is already witnessing the financial benefits of regulated sports wagering – the state collected over $70 million in tax revenue during its first month of legal betting alone.
-Given all this, it is safe to assume lawmakers could move to legalize remote casino gaming in the years to follow.
-A recent bill proposed regulations for online poker but it has not yet passed into law.
+New York is already witnessing the financial benefits of regulated sports wagering, as the state collected over $70 million in tax revenue during its first month of legal betting alone.
+Given all this, it is safe to assume lawmakers could move to legalize remote casino gaming in the years to come.
+A recent bill proposed regulations for online poker, but it has not yet passed into law.